 Review articles describe and synthesize recent developments of significance in biomedical engineering and highlight future directions.
 Review must include an abstract, an introduction that outlines the main theme, brief subheadings, and include a section describing important unresolved questions.
 Authors may include up to 10 figures and/or six tables (a maximum of 16 display items) and up to 120 references.
 Most Reviews are less than 8,000 words, although longer manuscripts are considered.
 Most Reviews are currently solicited by the editors.
 Author-initiated submissions require pre-approval by the editorial office.
 Contact BME Frontiers to inquire about submitting an unsolicited Review.

 Rapid reports present ground-breaking developments or discoveries in the field of biomedical engineering.
 Submissions must include a short abstract (maximums of 150 words), 10 references or fewer, and two data elements (any combination of figures or tables).
 Manuscript should be divided into an introduction, a combined results and discussion section, and materials and methods.
 Total length should be less than 1,000 words excluding the abstract, materials and methods, and references.
 BME Frontiers encourages junior scientists to contribute their exciting validated short advances for consideration as a Rapid Report.
-Authors are encouraged to use the rapid report template.
+Authors are encouraged to use the rapid report templates in Word or LaTex.

 Perspectives highlight recent exciting research but do not primarily discuss the author's own work.
 Most provide context for the findings within a field or explain potential interdisciplinary importance.
 These short pieces (up to 1,000 words plus one figure or table) are meant to express a personal viewpoint.
 With rare exceptions, Perspectives should have no more than two authors.